Pylons/pyramid/docs/narr/views.rst

 Views needn't always return a WebOb Response object.
-Instead, they may return an arbitrary Python object, with the expectation that a :term:`renderer` will convert that object into a response on behalf of the developer.
-Some renderers use a templating system; other renderers use object serialization techniques.
+Instead, they may return an arbitrary Python object, with the expectation that a :term:`renderer` will convert that object into a response instance on behalf of the developer.
+Some renderers use a templating system;
+other renderers use object serialization techniques.

-If you do not define a ``renderer`` attribute in view configuration for a view, no renderer is associated with the view.
+If you do not define a ``renderer`` attribute in :term:`view configuration` for an associated :term:`view callable`, no renderer is associated with the view.
 In such a configuration, an error is raised when a view does not return an object which implements :term:`Response` interface.

 View configuration can vary the renderer associated with a view via the ``renderer`` attribute.
 For example, this ZCML associates the